jjkoh95/grab-traffic-eta/README.md

 {"eta": 893}
 ```

+In the event if our trial credits are exhausted or expired, kindly find the source code and models in app folder.

 ## Disclaimer
 This repository is not meant for repeated from end to end.
 The repository is extremely unorganised as most works are iterated ad hoc and spontaneously.
 On top of that, a majority part of the code is run on GCP.
 However, we try to use open-source tools as much as possible to make this solution cloud-neutral.